The Risks for Contractors of Operating as a Limited Company in Foreign Countries

 Labor Leasing Restrictions

 If you are a UK contractor, working abroad does not exempt you from IR35, which applies to all UK personal service companies.
-IR35 imposes employee-like tax status on some contractors who may be using their limited company to avoid tax payment.
+IR35 imposes employee-like tax status on some contractors who may be using their limited company to avoid tax payments.
 The law applies whether the contractor is working in the UK or another country.